 Now the easy part is done and the hard work begins: Promoting your contest!
 It goes without saying that you want to utilize all of your marketing properties to push people to your contest.
 Paid Social, whether on Facebook, Twitter, or even LinkedIn, is another great way to expose your contest to a very targeted audience.

-PromoSimple also helps by including your contest in their own Giveaways Directory as well as the big Giveaways and Sweepstakes website they operate, which then assures that your contest goes out to the Giveaways Network, who’s combined widgets, directories, and emails have a combined audience of tens of thousands of users.
+PromoSimple also helps by including your contest in their own Giveaways Directory, which then assures that your contest goes out to the Giveaways Network, who’s combined widgets, directories, and emails have a combined audience of tens of thousands of users.
 Finally, one of the paid options is to get featured placement in the Giveaways network, including in the email newsletter that is sent out to a large number of people.
 I was offered the opportunity to be featured, and I can tell you that appearing in the newsletter will greatly increase the number of participants to your contest!

 It should be noted that promotion in the above directory as well as widgets, which might be featured on 3rd party websites, is completely optional as some of you might want to target a highly focused/niche audience on your own.

 What I really like about PromoSimple is the reporting functionality that it provides so that you can dig down into any one of the following areas for analysis: